edgedb/edgedb/docs/reference/sql_adapter.rst

 Connecting
 ==========

-EdgeDB server supports PostgreSQL connection interface.
-It implements PostgreSQL wire protocol as well as SQL query language.
+|Gel| server supports PostgreSQL connection interface.
+It implements PostgreSQL
+wire protocol as well as SQL query language.

 As of |Gel| 6.0, it also supports a subset of Data Modification Language,